Choosing your equipment

 So learn to walk slowly and discreetly with clothes that blend into the landscape.
 And above all, be very patient!

 Also scout and use bait in strategic locations (checking local laws before baiting).
 Accustom the animal to always find food in the same place.
-Then place yourself according to light and wind (to avoid being detected by your smell).
+Then position yourself according to light and wind (to avoid being detected by your smell).